glig95/heart_rate_variants/README.md

 observation that a variant can have the same effect across different clades of animals.
-Specifically, it systematically searches for variants that are associated with a change in heart rate, in lineages that acquired it separately.
+Specifically, it systematically searches for variants that are associated with a change in heart rate, in lineages that acquired them separately.

 **How is this different from PGLS.** It is similar, but unlike PGLS, it does not depend on the tree.
-It is formulated to find variants that satisfy the following criteria, which can be intuitively grasped and manually checked, which is harder for PGLS:
+It is formulated to find variants that satisfy the following criteria, that can be intuitively grasped and manually checked, which is harder for PGLS:

 1. Is the variant present in only some species of a clade, and in those species (carriers) it causes a shift in heart rate compared to non-carriers?